 There is sometimes the option of covering your belongings under your parents’ home insurance policy while you’re away at university.
 However, not all home insurance providers will offer this, so it’s worth making sure.
 While it’s generally cheaper for students to be covered under their parents’ home insurance, it’s not always beneficial for your parents.
 For example, a claim under your parents’ home insurance could increase their annual premium at renewal next year.
 Not only this, but the excesses can also usually be higher on home insurance than on a student contents insurance policy.

 It’s also worth considering whether your parents’ home insurance will cover you away from your halls of residence (if you took your laptop to a lecture, for example).
-It could well be that your parents policy will only cover your items whilst they are in your room – so it’s a good idea to check this with their insurance provider to make sure you’re protected for every scenario.
+It could well be that your parents policy will only cover your items whilst they're in your room – so it’s a good idea to check this with their insurance provider to make sure you’re protected for every scenario.

 Alternatively, if the contents insurance provided by your halls of residence isn’t sufficient, then it might be worth investigating whether you need to take out an additional student contents insurance policy to ensure your belongings are fully protected while away at university.